dvergari/cloudera_vw_loader/README.md

 ### Limitation
 Currently, the loader has the following limitations:
 * Only Impala Virtual Warehouses are supported
-* Only LDAP configuration (with workload username and password) is supported
+* Only LDAP authentication (with workload username and password) is supported